hl7au/au-fhir-base/pages/_includes/ihi-status-intro.md

 **Extension: IHI Status** *[[FMM Level 3](guidance.html)]*

-This extension applies to the [Identifier datatype](http://hl7.org/fhir/datatypes.html#identifier)

-This IHI status extension describes the status of the associated IHI identifier and also indicates whether the status of the identifier is active or otherwise.
+This extension applies to the [Identifier datatype](http://hl7.org/fhir/datatypes.html#identifier) and is used to represent the status of the associated Individual Healthcare Identifier (IHI) and also indicates whether the status of the IHI is active or otherwise.

-**Examples**
+#### Examples

 [Patient with IHI, Medicare card, and Health Care Card](Patient-example0.html)